-Publishing a book is not as easy as writing on Hubpages.
-On Hubpages you focus on creating quality content, and uploading photo's for it.
-Then, Hubpages does the rest.
+Publishing a book is not as easy as writing on HubPages.
+On HubPages, you focus on creating quality content, and uploading photo are for it.
+Then, HubPages does the rest.

 When you publish a book on your own, it's your baby!
-You still have content to create, and photo's to include, but you also have to put it into an acceptable format, and edit your work so it will display on the various readers, like the Nook and Kindle, properly.
+You still have content to create, and photos to include, put it into an acceptable format, and edit your work so it will display on the various readers, like the Nook and Kindle, properly.
 Once you complete your publishing and see it live online, you'll be so proud of your book you'll want to tell everyone.
 I've done this several times (twelve books selling on Amazon) and I'll show you how.
 Come on, let's go do this!

 Edit, Edit, Edit

 You can't edit your book too much.
 If you have a friend or family member that enjoys reading, have them read your book and give you feedback.
 You don't have to take the advice they give you, but it would be wise to consider it.

 It can be difficult for us to hear someone critique our work, but it's in your best interest to take their advice and apply it.
 Don't take their advice to heart, it's your rough draft, you need criticism.
 You want your book to be the best it can be, so take their advice and go with it.

 Editing is so important, no publisher will take it without first being edited.
 You may read your book ten times and still stumble across errors.
 Self-editing can work as long as you read what you have written on the paper and not what you have in your mind.
 Reading your book aloud to yourself can be helpful in reading what is on the page and not what is in your mind.
 Listen to your voice as you read and you'll hear the spelling and context errors.

 It's not unheard of to edit a book 10 to 20 times!